Hundreds of Indian women protest massive crackdown on child marriages

 Police in India's northeastern state of Assam launched a massive crackdown on Friday on the orders of chief minister Himanta Biswa Sarma.

-More than 2,500 people were arrested and 4,074 cases were filed against those either suspected of marrying or arranging marriages to underage girls in less than a week.
+More than 2,500 people were arrested and 4,074 cases were filed in less than a week against those either suspected of marrying or arranging marriages to underage girls.

 The legal age for marriage for women in India is 18, but the rule is routinely flouted due to patriarchal customs and economic necessities.

-The crackdown, as per Mr Biswa Sarma, is also aimed at religious figureheads who have aided in the registration of such marriages in mosques and temples.
+The crackdown, according to Mr Biswa Sarma, is also aimed at religious figureheads who have aided in the registration of such marriages in mosques and temples.

 But the massive drive has been severely criticised by non-profits as they accused the state government of an “emotional response” instead of highlighting substantive rehabilitation options for the affected girls.